 You can never have too much leftover smoked turkey meat!

 Check out the Best Gluten Free Thanksgiving Desserts Recipes and the Best Keto Thanksgiving Recipes for more delicious recipes for your holiday table.

 What's your favorite dish to serve on Thanksgiving?

 - 2 fresh rosemary sprigs

 - 1 bunch fresh chives

 - 4 cups ice cubes

-- 1 (5-6 pound) bone-in turkey breast
+- 1 6-pound bone-in turkey breast

-- Place turkey low in smoker and cook for 3 to 3 1/2 hours or until a meat thermometer inserted into thickest portion registers 165 to 170 degrees F.
+- Place turkey low in the smoker and cook for 3 to 3 1/2 hours or until a meat thermometer inserted into the thickest portion registers 165 to 170 degrees F.